monowai/flockdata.org/README.md

 Typically archival projects are run to get eliminate "old" data from transacton systems.
 AuditBucket enables this information to be preserved and explored in new and exciting ways while freeing up your transactional systems to do what they do best - perform.

+## Licensing

+AuditBucket is an open source product.
+We support a Community edition under the GPLv3 license.
+The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the team](http://auditbucket.com/contact-auditbucket/).

+##Architecture
+The basic principals behind AB are well suited to Domain Driven Design and SOA architectures.
+We connect sophisticated index technologies and document management logic on to scalable databases to let you look at your information in new and exciting ways.

-As loosley coupled services integrated over a SOA'ish manner become the normal way to build systems tracking the information that flows across these services becomes vital when it comes to debuging issues.
+As loosely coupled services integrated over a SOA'ish manner become the normal way to build systems tracking the information that flows across these services becomes vital when it comes to debugging issues.
 AB can help with this using a technique known as Event Sourcing.
 AB takes the view that an event spans your computer systems and let's you find this information quickly and analyse what happened or changed.

 ## Use Cases
 ### Search
 Elasticsearch is a spectacular search product enabling you to create complex key world queries that respond at the speed of business.
 Put Kibana on the front and you can start to accumulate realtime dashboards that give you the pulse of change in your business.
-With AB tapping in to your applications, you can offer your staff Full Text Search capabilities across your actual business data - AB makes available to search "the latest version" of your business document, i.e. your Customer record, Invoice, Intentory item, whatever irrespective of what underlying system created it.
+With AB tapping in to your applications, you can offer your staff Full Text Search capabilities across your actual business data - AB makes available to search "the latest version" of your business document, i.e. your Customer record, Invoice, Inventory item, whatever irrespective of what underlying system created it.

-With AB mainataining your ElasticSearch db, you can have cross system search capabilities in hours.
+With AB maintaining your ElasticSearch db, you can have cross system search capabilities in hours.

 ### Explore
 Neo4J is another wonderful tool that let's your explore your business information in a highly connected graph.
 AB will build this graph for you by using information tags that you determine to be of value.
 You can start exploring your enterprise information as a social graph in hours.

 ## How does it work?
 Look under the hood of an application and you'll see that it sends information over APIs.
-By tapping in to these APIs "versions" of the information being changed can be logged in AuditBucket for future analysis and tracking trends freeing your processing systems up from the administrative burdon of carrying such information.
+By tapping in to these APIs "versions" of the information being changed can be logged in AuditBucket for future analysis and tracking trends freeing your processing systems up from the administrative burden of carrying such information.

 ## What is it good for?